Parabens

 EU (ECHA) Concludes Endocrine Disruptor Assessments for Isobutyl 4-Hydroxybenzoate and Medetomidine

-ECHA has finalized informal hazard assessments identifying isobutyl 4-hydroxybenzoate and medetomidine as endocrine disruptors for human health and the environment.
-These conclusions serve as a precursor to formal regulatory restrictions under REACH, CLP, and BPR, requiring proactive impact assessments for affected product formulations.
+ECHA has finalized hazard assessments identifying isobutyl 4-hydroxybenzoate and medetomidine as endocrine disruptors for human health and the environment.
+These conclusions serve as a precursor to formal restrictions under REACH, CLP, and BPR, requiring proactive impact assessments for affected product formulations.

 echa.europa.euEuropean UnionEuropean Union